Citation for this page in APA citation style. Close

 John Stewart Bell

-Some thinkers, mostly philosophers of science rather than working quantum physicists, think that the work of Bohm and Bell has restored the determinism in physics that Einstein had wanted and that Bohm and/or Bell had discovered the "local elements of reality" that Einstein hoped for in EPR.
+Some thinkers, mostly philosophers of science rather than working quantum physicists, think that the work of Bohm and Bell has restored the determinism in physics that Einstein had hoped to restore and that Bohm and/or Bell had discovered the "local elements of reality" that Einstein hoped for in EPR.

 But Bell himself came to the conclusion that local "hidden variables" will never be found that give the same results as quantum mechanics.
 This has come to be known as Bell's Theorem.